 What independence means to me

-Each day, Opportunity Partners helps advance the quality of life for 2,000 people with disabilities.
-We are constantly working toward living and working more independently in our communities.
-In recognition of Independence Day this week, we asked individuals to share what independence means to them.
+Each day, Opportunity Partners helps nearly 2,000 people with disabilities live and work more independently in our communities.
+In recognition of Independence Day, we asked individuals to share what independence means to them.

 What does independence mean to you?